Free pre-flight audit · 19/month to fix · 7-day free trial

 • Unwraps <Table> tags that InDesign nested inside <P>.

-• Preserves every form field, widget, and JavaScript action in your document.
+And: preserves every form field, widget, and JavaScript action — the pipeline never rewrites interactive content.

 What this tool does not do